codefordenver/encorelink/DEVDOCS.md

 * The Loopback site has a good [Getting Started](http://loopback.io/getting-started/) page that shows you the basics of using that command line tool.
 * The main files that represent the model in our code are the .json files in the `common\model` folder.
 Examples are `user.json` and `event.json`.
 * JSON is just data, so comments are not allowed.
-Plus Loopback generates these JSO files, so our comments would be toast if we altered the model using the Loopback CLI.
+Plus Loopback generates these JSON files, so our comments would be toast if we altered the model using the Loopback CLI.
  * NOTE: We might look to commenting these files in the future by either minifying to remove comments or adding a comment element

 ##State